DAGWorks-Inc/hamilton/docs/how-tos/use-for-feature-engineering.rst

 Online Feature Engineering
 --------------------------
 Online feature engineering can be quite simple or quite complex, depending on your situation.
 However, good news is, that Hamilton should be able to help you in any situation.
-The modularity of Hamilton allows you to swap our implementations of features easily, as well as override values, and even ask the Driver what features are required from the source data to create the features that you want.
+The modularity of Hamilton allows you to swap out implementations of features easily, as well as override values, and even ask the Driver what features are required from the source data to create the features that you want.
 We think Hamilton can help you keep things simple, but then extend to helping you handle more complex situations.

 The basic structure of your python modules, does not change.
-Depending on whether you want Hamilton to load data from a feature store, or you have all the data passed in, you just need to appropriately segment your feature transforms into modules, or use the `@config.*` decorator, to help you segment your feature computation dataflow to give you the flexibilty you need.
+Depending on whether you want Hamilton to load data from a feature store, or you have all the data passed in, you just need to appropriately segment your feature transforms into modules, or use the `@config.*` decorator, to help you segment your feature computation dataflow to give you the flexibility you need.

+*Caveats to think about*.
+Here are some things to think about when using Hamilton for online feature engineering:

+ - aggregation features, most likely you'll want to load aggregated feature values that were computed offline, rather \
+   than compute them live.

 We skip showing a sketch of structure here, and invite you to look at the examples below.